 Summer Learning is Child’s Play!

 Summer is here and you want your child to continue learning even though it may be time for a vacation from school or child care.
-The Office of Early Learning’s Summer Learning Page will provide you with activities and resources to support your child’s learning as they continue exploring their world through play.
+The Division of Early Learning’s Summer Learning Page will provide you with activities and resources to support your child’s learning as they continue exploring their world through play.

 Sunshine & Standards

 Find playful activities and resources specifically for your child’s age and stage of development.
-The Office's Florida Early Learning and Developmental Standards page for families lets you choose an activity that fits the daily routine or exciting new adventure to plan with your child today.
+The Division's Florida Early Learning and Developmental Standards page for families lets you choose an activity that fits the daily routine or exciting new adventure to plan with your child today.
 Find a book, an activity, an app, a video or a new website to explore with your child that supports one of the standards they need to learn or practice.
 Select your child’s age and find all of the resources you need to help them learn throughout the summer on the Florida Early Learning and Developmental Standards Page for Families.

 Birth to 2 Years: